 Overall retirees, from Columbia's filings, number 1,652.
 (Table 1, Column 6).
 These figures have trended downwards since at least 2010, with a decline of 25% over a decade.
 Of these plan retirees, a large percentage are not Officers, for reasons that will be discussed below.
 The number of Officer retirees choosing the Columbia plans is not being disclosed.
-However, it is possible to reverse-engineer such numbers.29 For 2021, there were about 655 Officers on the Columbia plans.
+However, it is possible to reverse-engineer such numbers.33 For 2021, there were about 655 Officers on the Columbia plans.

-This number is down from 757 a decade earlier, 13.5% lower, despite an increase of 41% in the number of Officers during the same period (from 11,283 to 15,255).30
+This number is down from 757 a decade earlier, 13.5% lower, despite an increase of 41% in the number of Officers during the same period (from 11,283 to 15,255).34

-With 655 the current number of officers estimated to be in the Columbia plan, the average number of retirees per cohort taking the plan each year, assuming an average life expectancy of 20 years in retirement, would be 32.7.
-About 267 Officers retire each year31 of which we estimate 150 are eligible for retirement benefits.32
+With 655 the current number of officers estimated to be in the Columbia plan, the average number of retirees per cohort taking the plan each year, assuming an average life expectancy of

-29 The CURML Trust Fund pays for the life insurance of all Support Staff retirees but specifically not that of Officers.
+33 The CURML Trust Fund pays for the life insurance of all Support Staff retirees but specifically not that of Officers.
 This provides the number of Support Staff retirees (997 in 2021), and by subtraction, one can estimate the number of Officer retirees for that year at 655.
 Similar calculations can be done for the other years.

-30 During that period, the retirement age (as provided by the University as part of the public calculation of contingencies by its auditor PwC) did not change much.
+34 During that period, the retirement age (as provided by the University as part of the public calculation of contingencies by its auditor PwC) did not change much.